qgis/qwc2-demo-app/README.md

  * `themesConfig.json`: This file configures the themes which will be available in the application, see below for details.

+ * `index.html`: This is the main entry point of the application.
+Among other things, the window title is set here.
+This file can be changed without re-deploying the application.

 In addition, there are some additional important files (changing any of these files will require a re-depolyment of the application):